sd17spring/sd17spring.github.io/_toolboxes/algorithmic-music-composition.md

 Open up the file `blues_solo.py` in your editor.
 Take a minute to read through the file and make sure you understand the basic steps that are happening.

 When you are comfortable with the given starter code, go ahead and run the Python script.
-To play back your composition, open a terminal and execute:
+Launch **Sonic Pi**, and then open a terminal and execute:

     $ python3 blues_solo.py

-You should hear a _very_ short blues "solo" that consists of one very low note held for 1 beat (by default we are playing at 45 beats per minute, so the duration in seconds is 1 1/3 seconds).
+You should hear a _very_ short blues "solo" that consists of one very low note held for 1 beat.
+(By default we are playing at 45 beats per minute, so the duration in seconds is 1 1/3 seconds.)

 ## Blues Licks